duhaime/douglasduhaime.com/_projects/dhrees.md

   - jQuery
 ---

 DHREES is a custom Wordpress theme built for Yale University's Digital Humanities & Russian and Eastern European Studies researchers.
-Built in just under one month, the theme features a number of Russian modernist inspired views with plenty of angular geometry.
+Largely built in four one-week sprints, the theme features a number of Russian modernist-inspired views with plenty of angular geometry.